cotica/capstone/README.md

 - - -
 ## Data sources

-For my training data, I am going to use my own Amazon purchase history.
+For my training data, I am going to use my own Amazon purchase history along with any donated / sourced purchase history I can get my hands on in this very limited timeframe and mindful of PII.

 ![](http://media.corporate-ir.net/media_files/IROL/17/176060/Oct18/Amazon%20logo.PNG)